emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 .. c:function:: void emscripten_fiber_swap(emscripten_fiber old_fiber, emscripten_fiber new_fiber)

-    Switches the execution context to the one represented by `new_fiber`
+    Switches the execution context to the one represented by `new_fiber`.

     `old_fiber` is updated with the current context just before the switch, such as that switching back into it via another `emscripten_fiber_swap` would